 Shake and pour into high ball glass.
 Garnish with lime wheel.

 Prefer someone else to do the mixing?
-This summer, BURG introduces the BURG Garden,a 100-seat patio coming soon to Newark’s beautifully restored Military Park.
+BURG introduced the BURG Garden,a 100-seat patio to Newark’s beautifully restored Military Park.
 With the added outdoor space comes a new menu of seasonal cocktails paying homage to NJ’s biggest city.
 Cheers!

 Cuba Cool: Mango Mojito

 Havana, Cuba, is the birthplace of the Mojito, although the exact origin of this classic cocktail is the debated amongst cocktail scholars around the world (and likely while sipping mojitos).
 Cuba is on my travel bucket list, and hopefully I’ll make it there soon.
 Meanwhile, why not bring the taste of Cuba to your home with this twist on the classic mojito.

 Recipe courtesy of Strip House at Westminster Hotel, the Mango Mojito brings a new level by adding the tropical flavor and vitamin-rich benefits of fresh mango.
 Salud!